 And value doesn’t just change hands in the form of cash and bank transfers.
 Products, possessions, human beings and even sexual services and favors are handed over under threat.

-In this section, we outline some notable extortion methods that we discovered during our investigation in Central America.
+In this section, we outline some notable extortion methods that we discovered during our investigation in Central America in a joint project with the Global Initiative.